 Not well, and not for long.
 Guppies are cold-blooded, so a drop in temperature slows their entire system down, not just their swimming speed.

-The practical takeaway: if your room temperature regularly dips below the high 60s, especially overnight or seasonally, a heater isn’t optional.
+➜ The practical takeaway.
+If your room temperature regularly dips below the high 60s, especially overnight or seasonally, a heater isn’t optional.
 Relying on ambient room warmth alone is the single most common way guppy tanks drift cold without anyone noticing until the fish are already stressed.

 Can Guppies Live in Warm Water?

-82°F is the top of the normal range.
-It’s not dangerous by itself, but it’s not a good place to leave a tank long-term either.
-90°F is the real ceiling, and only for a short time.
+➜ 82°F is the top of the normal range, not dangerous alone, but not a good long-term spot either.

 Temperature for Guppies Breeding

-Temperature is one of the easiest levers for nudging breeding behavior.
-Running the tank toward the warmer end, around 78–80°F, speeds up the reproductive cycle and tends to encourage more frequent breeding, at the cost of a shorter adult lifespan if kept there permanently.
-Guppies will still breed at the standard 76–78°F range, just somewhat less often.
+➜ Warmer (78–80°F): speeds up the reproductive cycle and encourages more frequent breeding, at the cost of a shorter adult lifespan if kept there permanently.

 Temperature for Guppy Fry